 By using an image selector in square brackets.

-By invoking a collective procedure (see clause 4.10.8).
+By invoking a collective (intrinsic) procedure (see clause 4.10.8).

-By invoking a procedure that has an image selector in square brackets or invoking a collective procedure.
+By invoking a procedure that has an image selector in square brackets.

 All atomic changes of values of variables (clause 4.10.8) occur sequentially.
 For all coarray data, Fortran provides the following mechanisms for serializing the alteration of the value of a variable on one image from its access by another image: